Cannabis in Panama: Legalization of Medical Cannabis

 The debate over legalizing medicinal marijuana began in Panama around 2017.
 Although the legislature gave initial approval to a legalization proposal, it opted for further study.
 On October 9, 2019, the congressional Commission on Work, Health, and Social Development resumed debate on the proposal.
 For legalization to proceed, the bill would need to pass additional reviews and be signed by the president.

 Medical cannabis was legalized in 2021, after Law 242 passed the national assembly by a unanimous vote and was signed into law by President Laurentino Cortizo in October.
 This law permitted medicinal and therapeutic use of cannabis for conditions such as epilepsy and chronic pain, addressing previous patient demand.
 Panama became the first Central American country to legalize medical cannabis.

+In September 2022, regulations were enacted to implement the law, establishing a government body to oversee cultivation, production, and distribution, and limiting initial manufacturing licenses.
+Commercialization of cannabis products will be tightly controlled, including import monitoring and traceability from cultivation to final sale points.

+Panama opened its first pharmacy exclusively dedicated to medicinal cannabis on January 22, 2026.
+The director of Pharmacies and Drugs at Minsa confirmed that seven licenses for the commercialization of cannabis-derived products have been issued.
+One licensee has opened the specialized pharmacy, while others may distribute products through pre-existing authorized pharmacy chains.

+All medicinal cannabis products are imported, but a two-year transition period allows licensees to cultivate and manufacture these products domestically.
+The Panama Ministry of Agricultural Development will collaborate with Minsa to regulate seeds and cultivation.
+One of the main challenges in Panama remains overcoming the stigma associated with medicinal cannabis.

+Minsa established a dedicated section on its website for medicinal cannabis where patients can search for authorized products, their lots, and availability at pharmacies.
+CBD products are available with a standard prescription for chronic pain management, while THC products need a special prescription and are reserved for complex conditions like refractory epilepsy and multiple sclerosis.

 Cannabis in Panama is illegal for recreational use, but the law is often unenforced, and its use is often tolerated by the general public.
 It is often consumed by the youth and cannabis extracts are sometimes used in e-cigarettes.

-In September 2022, regulations were enacted to implement the law, establishing a government body to oversee cultivation, production, and distribution, and limiting initial manufacturing licenses.